takuma1102/cfcompare/README.md

 > **Note**: `cfcompare` is an independent R package
 > and not endorsed or maintained by the authors of the TROP estimator (Athey, Imbens, Qu &
 > Viviano, 2026).
 TROP software written by the authors
-> includes the Python package
+> includes their Python package
 > [`trop`](https://pypi.org/project/trop/)
 > ([ostasovskyi/TROP-Estimator](https://github.com/ostasovskyi/TROP-Estimator))
-> and a Stata implementation
+> and Stata package
 > ([justinwaddy/TROP](https://github.com/justinwaddy/TROP)).
 Please cite the paper (see
 > [Citation](#citation)) when using this software.